-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after having been diagnosed with Celiac Disease or Sprue.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after having been diagnosed with Celiac Disease or Sprue.

 - Can I qualify for life insurance if I’ve been diagnosed with Celiac Disease or Sprue?

 - Why do life insurance companies care if I have been diagnosed with Celiac Disease or Sprue?

 - What kind of information will the insurance companies ask me or be interested in?